Cricut Tips for beginners

 For further details on Cricut, access click HERE.

 Once you get your machine connected to Cricut Design Space (a couple of easy steps) start, by navigating Design Space.
-Choose a couple of shapes and just cut them, to familiarize your self how that machine works.
+Choose a couple of shapes and just cut them, to familiarize yourself with how that machine works.
 Select the Beginner projects from the Design Space Beginner section – mentioned below.
 Check out Cricut.learn.com.
 This is an excellent starting spot and gives free access to videos directly from Cricut.

 Make your own designs to use in Cricut Design Space.